undergrad-partner-school

 Main Student Body

-That year, the institution had an out-of-state student body percentage of 95.
-There was a total of 604 undergrad students, including 5 international students.
-The school admitted a total of 57 transfer students.
+The school reported an out-of-state student body portion of 95% for that year.
+There was a total of 604 undergraduate students, including 5 international students.
+The number of transfer students at this school was 57.

 Student Population Gender Ratio

-With a coeducational student body, the school had 246 male and 125 female full-time students in 2025.
+The student body is coeducational, with 246 male and 125 female full-time students in 2025.

 Student Population Diversity

-This school had 15 Asian students and 25 Afro-American students in 2025.
-33 undergrads at this school declared as Hispanic/Latino and 21 identified with more than one race.
-The school also had 1 student who identified as Native Hawaiian or other Pacific Islander, as well as 2 American Indian or Alaska Native students.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 15, while the number of African American students was 25.
+33 undergraduate students at this school identified as Hispanic/Latino and 21 as multirace.
+The school also had 1 student who identified as Native Hawaiian or other Pacific Islander, and 2 American Indian or Alaska Native students.
 There were also 28 students whose ethnicity is unknown.

 Cost